sakibmahmudgalib/C-Project/README.md

-This code is project purpuse.anyone can edit.
+This code is edited by partnar.